8 minute read

 tailscale cert

-to get your machine name, then
+to get the machine name, then

 sudo tailscale cert machine-name.tailnet-name.ts.net